Phillies' Brandon Marsh: Sitting against lefty

-Johan Rojas will start in center field and bat ninth as the Phillies take on young left-hander Kyle Harrison.
-Marsh carries a .662 OPS in 88 plate appearances this year against lefties, compared to an .875 OPS in 277 plate appearances versus righties.
+Johan Rojas will patrol center field and bat ninth as the Phillies take on left-hander Drew Rom.
+Marsh has slashed just .220/.289/.366 in 91 plate appearances this year against lefties.

 More News